-Introduction
+1 Introduction

 A conspiracy is any cooperation between multiple parties to engage in illegal or immoral acts.
 A conspiracist belief is then any belief that involves allegations of conspiracy.
 A definition of conspiracist belief commonly applied in academic psychology is "the unnecessary assumption of conspiracy when other explanations are more probable" (Aaronovitch, 2009, p.
 5).
 Other theorists have proposed that conspiracy theory is a heterodox field of sociology studying the use of deception by elites in society (Zimmer, 2022).
 According to this definition, a conspiracist belief is one that implicates the actions of elites as the causal factor behind events, where this causation has been obscured by deception.
-Although not currently recognized as an academic discipline, conspiracy theory has been used to criticize elites since at least the 14th century (Bubert, 2021).
+Although not currently recognized as an academic discipline, conspiracy theory has been used to criticize elites since at least the 14th century (Bubert et al., 2021).

 Individuals who endorse one conspiracy theory are more likely to endorse other unrelated conspiracy theories (Goertzel, 1994), however research has not been done to evaluate whether this conditional probability applies to all possible conspiracy theories.
 Consequently, the factor structure of the full gamut of conspiracist belief is as yet unknown.
-Consequently it is also unknown if different varieties of conspiracist belief are predicted by different psychological variables.
-For instance, those with dissimilar levels of intelligence or education may believe different conspiracy theories, or may believe in the same conspiracies for different reasons, as was demonstrated in King et al. 2021.
-In that study, the two groups highest in vaccine hesitancy were those with only a high school education and those with a PhD; vaccine hesitancy has been argued to be the result of belief in conspiracy theories (Yang et al., 2021).
-Overlapping beliefs grounded in different reasoning between groups with high and low IQ is sufficiently well known in the lay population that it has become the subject of a popular meme format (see Figure 1 in supplemental materials).
+Therefore it is also unknown if different varieties of conspiracist belief are predicted by different psychological variables.
+For instance, those with dissimilar levels of intelligence or education may believe different conspiracy theories, or may believe in the same conspiracies for different reasons, as was demonstrated in King et al. (2021).
+In that study, the two groups highest in vaccine hesitancy were those with only a high school education and those with a PhD; another study has argued that vaccine hesitancy is the result of belief in conspiracy theories (Yang et al., 2021).
+Therefore it appears that the relationship between IQ or educational attainment and conspiracy belief may not be monotonic, at least in some cases.
+Overlapping beliefs grounded in different reasoning between groups of high and low IQ is sufficiently well known in the lay population that it has become the subject of a popular meme format (see Figure 1 in supplemental materials).